 This should have enough conductivity to complete the circuit while also grounding it to prevent sparks and shocks.
 It helps safety to have a dampener within your grasp, like wood, in case anything happens and you need to prevent the current from running through your body.

 Inside a lot of clamps, the grounding strap will hook onto a lug.
 There’s a contact plate inside on either side of the clamp.
 There’s also a contact plate.
 Once the plate burns through, the camp will no longer conduct electricity.
 Make sure to maintain them properly and replace them before overheating occurs.

-Larger clamps are often entirely made of the conductive metal, with giant springs and jaw teeth for added contact.
+Larger clamps are often entirely made of conductive metal, with giant springs and jaw teeth for added contact.
 Instead of a stud and nut hook for your cable, these are made with a bolt that has a contact pad in the cylinder for your cable.
-Tighten and squeeze it shut to ground, so all your tug happens on the clamp rather than the cable so it won’t pull your ground loose.
+Tighten and squeeze it shut to the ground, so all your tug happens on the clamp rather than the cable so it won’t pull your ground loose.

-If you’re working form a metal bench, you can just clamp it to the bench or table somewhere clean.
+If you’re working from a metal bench, you can just clamp it to the bench or table somewhere clean.
 You can tuck it out of the way so you don’t trip.
 The issue is that now your cable has become part of the ground, so if you lean against the cable or work table you may get shocked.